nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_python_call.md

 Computing SVD prepare for eigenvalue extraction  p=1 Computing eigenvalues
 Computing eigenvectors
+>>>
 ```
-We can verify that it is a solution as follows
+We can verify that we computed a solution as follows
 ```
 >>> s=sol[0][0]; v=sol[1]
 >>> my_compute_M(s,0)*v